 Being a Meet Director might, at first, look daunting – but, it’s not that bad and we have folks who have done it for years.
 But, these folks are getting up in years which means they need to train the next generation.
 Without new meet directors – there’s not much of a future for the club.

-It would be nice if you wanted to help out with time keeping, registration, and control pick-up since these activities always need to be done.
+It would be nice if you wanted to help out with activities always needing to be done.
 Don’t be afraid to volunteer, the Meet Director will show you what to do, and you still get to run (or walk) your course if you wish to.